norku/100-days-of-code/log.md

 **Thoughts**: I had great fun doing animations.
 After working I was surprised I was able to actually get myself to study and create something.
 I'm feeling really good!
 Sometimes it's nice to do something not-so-serious.

 **Link to work: [Animated bois](https://codepen.io/norku/pen/KKPaxQb)**

+### Day 5: August 24, 2019

+**Today's Progress**: Tried to wrap my head around Node.js Event loops and requests, etc. Also played with the animations a little bit more, but nothing too significant.

+**Thoughts**: I really want to understand what happens in the server side but goshdarnit it's hard.
+I'm glad I'm over the more theoretical videos soon, because in my current exhausted mindset it just goes over my head.